What is a Advertising Account Executive ?

 must have skills:

-- The ability to work under pressure and assimilate large quantities of information quickly, while maintaining attention to detail
+• Ability to handle high-pressure situations and quickly absorb large amounts of information while maintaining attention to detail

-- A passion for advertising and an understanding of what makes a good advertisement
+• Passion for advertising and knowledge of what makes an effective advertisement

 Work experience